 If you have a higher handicap or are a new golfer, then you may opt for a cavity back iron.
 This iron type has a cavity in the back of the clubface, which moves the weight to the perimeter of the club.

-The “sweet spot” of irons with a cavity back tends to be larger, which is great if you’re a beginner and haven’t perfected your accuracy skills yet.
+The “sweet spot” of irons with a cavity back tends to be larger and allows them to be more forgiving, which is great if you’re a beginner and haven’t perfected your accuracy skills yet.

 Steel and Graphite Shafts

 A steel shaft is great for strength and stability but tends to be heavier than a graphite shaft.
 The heavier the shaft, the more work is required to swing.
 If you’re super strong though, you’ll have no issue using a steel shaft.

 If you’re an experienced golfer, you should be able to use this to your advantage.
 Once you become familiar with the weight and feel, it should be easier to use this to hit the ball in the way you want.

 Graphite shaft irons are lighter than steel shafts, so the speed of the swing and therefore the distance tends to be faster and longer.
 Graphite iron shafts are perfect for beginners, as they require less strength and familiarity to perfect your swing.

 Hybrids are becoming increasingly popular.
 The combination of a fairway wood head design and an iron length shaft is benefitting golfers of all skill levels.

 It’s usually the longer irons, such as the 3 and 4 irons that tend to be replaced with the hybrid.
 This is to increased playability and forgiveness in the more off-center hits.

 Hybrid golf clubs are often the best of both worlds and might be something to consider for your next set of clubs.

 Wedges are really useful, but most golfers only have one or two in their set.
 They usually increase in around 4 degrees loft.